Industrial Energy Monitoring in Manufacturing

 In addition to economic incentives, it is increasingly accepted that every BTU that is generated by burning fossil fuels (the source of the majority of our energy) leads to an increase in atmospheric carbon dioxide.
 This, in turn, appears to be causing some undesirable changes in the global climate.
-There are now more reasons than ever to focus on energy management in manufacturing.
+There are now more reasons than ever to focus on energy monitoring in manufacturing.

-Energy Management In Manufacturing
+Energy Monitoring In Manufacturing

-Effectively reducing overall energy consumption requires planning and corporate-wide commitment.
-For example, consider a product that is dried in a natural gas fired dryer, subsequently cured, brought to a final dryness in an electric dryer, and then coated.
 If an individual manager reacted to a “mandate to save energy,” he or she might reduce the amount of gas used in the first dryer.
-This action, however, might interfere with the curing process and would increase the load in the electric dryer, which is incrementally more expensive to use than the gas dryer.
-This isolated action would actually result in a higher total energy use and production cost and perhaps quality problems.
+This action, however, might interfere with the curing process and would increase the load in the electric dryer.
+This is incrementally more expensive to use than the gas dryer.
+One isolated action would result in a higher total energy use.
+Plus, higher production cost and perhaps lead to some product quality problems.

 Collection & Analysis Of Energy Data